lingxiao/lingxiaoling.me/README.md

 [FIXED] 2. font is too big. space between fonts is too big: find way to

-4. When home page resizes, things don't move around to recenter
+4. When home page resizes, things don't move around to recenter - this is because of the div I am using to contain the nav menu

+5. On safari, the bottom menu fails to show up

+6. on iphone safari, the scrolling is not disabled

 ## Plan ##